The Cyan Language: Context Objects

-A Cyan block is a closure for it can access variables from its context as in the example: \begin{cyan} // sum the vector elements :sum = 0; v foreach: [ | :x Int | sum += x ]; \end{cyan} Here the sum of the elements of vector {\tt v} is put in variable {\tt sum}.
-But {\tt sum} is not a local variable or parameter of the block.
+A Cyan function becomes a closure at runtime for it can access variables from its context as in the example: \begin{cyan} // sum the vector elements var sum = 0; v foreach: { (: Int x :) sum = sum + x }; \end{cyan} Here the sum of the elements of vector {\tt v} is put in variable {\tt sum}.
+But {\tt sum} is not a local variable or parameter of the function.
 It was taken from the environment.
-Then to use a block it is necessary to bind (close over) the free variables to some variables that are visible at the block declaration. {\tt self} is visible in the closure and messages can be sent to it: \begin{cyan} v foreach: [ | :x Int | sum += self calc: x ]; \end{cyan}
+Then to use a function it is necessary to bind (close over) the free variables to some variables that are visible at the function declaration. {\tt self} is visible in the function and messages can be sent to it: \begin{cyan} v foreach: { (: Int x :) sum = sum + (self calc: x) }; \end{cyan}

-Although blocks are tremendously useful, they cannot be reused because they are {\it literal} objects.
-A block that accesses local and instance variables is specific to a location in the source code in which those variables are visible.
-Even if the programmer copy-and-past the block source code it may need to be modified because the variable names in the target environment may be different.
-A generalization of blocks would make the free variables and the message sends to {\tt self} explicit.
+Although functions are tremendously useful, they cannot be reused because they are {\it literal} objects.
+A function that accesses local and fields is specific to a location in the source code in which those variables are visible.
+Even if the programmer copy-and-past the function source code it may need to be modified because the variable names in the target environment may be different.
+A generalization of functions would make the free variables and the message sends to {\tt self} explicit.
 That is what context objects do.